A Fast Algorithm for Permutation Pattern Matching Based on Alternating Runs: The alternating run algorithm

-We are searching for representative choices for $\kappa$, an element lying in a run down.
-For $\kappa '$, the previous element lying in the same run as $\kappa$, two representative elements are $\mu_1$ (circle) and $\mu_2$ (square).
-They lead to one representative element for $\kappa -1$ each: if $\mu_1$ has been chosen $\nu_1$ is a representative element (circle) and if $\mu_2$ has been chosen $\nu_2$ is one.
-Following condition (C1), we find three representative elements for $\kappa$ in $F(r(\kappa))$: $\xi_1$ (if $\nu_1$ has been chosen), $\xi_2$ and $\xi_3$ (if $\nu_2$ has been chosen).
+We are searching for representative elements for $\kappa=3$ which lies in a run down in $P$.
+Which elements $\kappa$ may be matched to depends on the choices for its run predecessor $\pre(3)=1$ and for $\kappa-1=2$.
+For the element $1$, two representative elements are $2$ (circle) and $5$ (square), the valleys in $F(\ri(1))$ in $T$.
+They lead to one representative element for $2$ each: if $2$ has been chosen then $4$ is a representative element (circle) and if $5$ has been chosen then $7$ (square) is one.
+At this point, we have the following two $(2,F)$-matchings: $\vec{x}=(\ldots, 0,2,4,0, \ldots)$ and $\vec{y}=(\ldots, 0,5,7,0, \ldots)$.
+On the one hand, $\vec{x}$ seems to be preferable since it involves smaller elements than $\vec{y}$ and this leaves more possibilities for the following elements.
+On the other hand, $\vec{y}$ seems to be preferable since it involves $5$ in $F(\ri(1))$, which is further to the right than $2$.
+This is advantageous since $F(\ri(1))$ corresponds to a run down and this means that larger elements in the same run will have to be chosen to the left.
+All together we cannot say which of $\vec{x}$ and $\vec{y}$ is preferable and thus have to store both of them.

-We can now observe that it is not necessary to store all three representative elements for $\kappa$.
-Indeed, in the vale containing $\xi_1$ and $\xi_2$ we only need to keep track of $\xi_1$ since this is always a better choice than $\xi_2$.
-This can be seen in the following way: In general, elements that lie further to the right (left) in a run down (up) might be preferable since they leave more possibilities for future elements that are to be matched.
-Within a vale however, the horizontal position does not make any difference, it is only the vertical position that matters.
-Here, the elements left of $\xi_2$ and right of $\xi_1$ are not available for following choices even if we choose $\xi_2$ since they are smaller than $\xi_2$.
-However, the elements left of $\xi_1$ that are smaller than $\xi_2$ are only available if we choose $\xi_1$. \demo \end{Ex}